The New York Shield Act: What Does It Mean For Your Business

-Who does the SHIELD Act apply to?
+Who does the SHIELD Act Apply To?

 The Act applies to all businesses collecting information on New York residents, no matter the home location of the business itself.
 There are some exceptions, however.
 Companies with fewer than 50 employees, less than three million in gross revenues in the past three years or less than five million in year-end total assets are exempt.
 These businesses will still need a data security program, but they can implement it to scale.
 Other exceptions include businesses protected by GLBA, HIPAA or the New York State Department of Financial Services cybersecurity relations.
 These companies are already deemed compliant.

 Santomassimo Davis LLP is a premier Outside General Counsel™ firm to mid-cap businesses.
 The issues discussed in this article are typical of those that we handle for clients as we help them navigate the legal and regulatory matters affecting their businesses.
-For help with these issues or to learn more about the Outside General Counsel™ solution, please contact us on OGCSolutions.com.
+For help with these issues or to learn more about the Outside General Counsel™ solution, please contact us today.